Why You Will Love This Easy Sweet Dinner Roll Recipe

 Method

 - Pour warm water in a large bowl or in the bowl of a stand mixer.
-Then add the sugar (or honey), and yeast.
+Add the sugar (or honey), and yeast.
 Mix gently.

-- After about five minutes you should see the yeast starting to react with the sugar.
-Once you see this you are on your way!
+- In about five minutes you should see the yeast starting to react with the sugar.
+Once you see this you are on your way.

 - Add flour and mix until dough comes together.